Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Asymptotics

-In our framework the first $m$ observations represent a training sample, also called non-contamination period.
+In our framework the first $m$ observations represent a training sample, also called non--contamination period.
 In real world applications the training sample is sometimes carefully selected and assumed to satisfy much stronger assumptions than imposed here.
-Typical assumptions are that the training sample is a second-order stationary vector time series, or that it consists of i.i.d. random vectors of dimension $d$, perhaps even assuming that $ \bfSigma^{-1/2} \vecY_i $ have i.i.d.
+Typical assumptions are that the training sample is a second--order stationary vector time series, or that it consists of i.i.d. random vectors of dimension $d$ with covariance matrix $ \bfSigma $, perhaps even assuming that $ \bfSigma^{-1/2} \vecY_i $ have i.i.d.
 (Gaussian) coordinates with finite fourth moments.
 These restrictive assumptions limit the applicability of results, since they are in practice often not fulfilled.
-They are included by the following assumption on the training sample.
+They are included in the following assumption on the training sample.